 There’s all-aluminium suspension with an extremely sophisticated double-wishbone setup at the front.
 Aluminium is used extensively through the body shell too, keeping weight down to give nimble handling.
 Helping that along is a steering rack claimed to be quicker than any rival.

-A transaxle arrangement (ie gearbox at the back) gives ideal weight distribution together with a dual clutch torque vectoring limited slip diff.
+Ideal weight distribution together with a dual clutch torque vectoring limited slip diff means perfect balance and grip.
 There’s carbon fibre bits too, used for the propshaft, roof and bonnet.
 Brakes are carbon ceramic, if you so wish.
 All of this has lead to the Giulia QV setting the fastest ever time for a saloon car around the famed Nürburgring, by some margin too.

 I think this car has me just as excited as the day I saw my teacher’s GT Veloce back in Grade 1 – and that’s what motoring is all about.
 To the 45 lucky customers who are now taking delivery, enjoy every minute.